 keyword searches: ‘reactor’ or ‘hydrogen’

-SK: How is solar thermal energy used to split water to make hydrogen?
+How does solar thermal energy split water to make hydrogen?

 CS: Heat drives many chemical reactions.
 Hydrogen is produced now by combustion of natural gas, to chemically pull hydrogen out of a hydrocarbon at a temperature of 800°C to 900°C. Both steps create carbon dioxide emissions.